Duyi00/Hotel-Cancellation-Prediction/README.md

 In conclusion, we decided to utilise the **Random Forest Classifier** as our final model.
 This is due to its high accuracy of ~**85%** and relatively low False Positive Rate of ~**8%**.

-We have also came up with the following recommendations based on our findings to allow hotels maximise utilisation of their rooms.
+We have also came up with the following recommendations based on our findings to allow hotels to maximise utilisation of their rooms:

 - Lead time : Allow reservations up to 200 days in advance, chance of cancellation increases linearly from there to 400 days.
 - Day/Month : Thursday - Saturday especially during April - October have higher cancellation rates.
 Allow for more over-booking during this period.